Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 \end{rem}

-Our next theorem states that all logical rules already present in the system $\hr$ and the $\Diamond$ rule are CAN--free invertible.
+Our next theorem states that all logical rules already present in the system $\hr$ and the $\Diamond$ rule are CAN-free invertible.

-\begin{thm}[CAN--free Invertibility] All the logical rules $\{ 0, +, \times, \sqcup, \sqcap, \Diamond \}$ are CAN--free invertible in \hmr. \end{thm} The proof of this result is obtained by induction of the structure of derivations and is essentially identical to the one provided in Section \ref{subsec:modal_free_invertibility}.
+\begin{thm}[CAN-free Invertibility] All the logical rules $\{ 0, +, \times, \sqcup, \sqcap, \Diamond \}$ are CAN-free invertible in \hmr. \end{thm} The proof of this result is obtained by induction of the structure of derivations and is essentially identical to the one provided in Section~\ref{subsec:modal_free_invertibility}.
 The new case represented by the $\Diamond$ rule presents no specific difficulties.

-\begin{rem} Note that, while the proof of CAN--free invertibility of the $\Diamond$ rule (Theorem \ref{thm:invertibility} above) is not particularly difficult, the general invertibility property, i.e., that if the conclusion of a $\Diamond$ rule is derivable (possibly using CAN rules) then also its premise is derivable, appears to be quite nontrivial.
-We are able to prove this general form of invertibility only as a corollary of the CAN elimination theorem (Theorem \ref{thm:can_elim} below) for \hmr.
-Note how this contrasts with the case of the other logical rules already present in the system $\hr$ ($ 0, +, \times, \sqcup, \sqcap\}$) whose general invertibility is straightforward to prove (see Lemma \ref{lem:modal_free_can_full_invertibility} and \ref{lem:can_full_invertibility} below) without invoking the CAN elimination theorem. \end{rem}
+\begin{rem} Note that, while the proof of CAN-free invertibility of the $\Diamond$ rule (Theorem~\ref{thm:invertibility} above) is not particularly difficult, the general invertibility property, i.e., that if the conclusion of a $\Diamond$ rule is derivable (possibly using CAN rules) then also its premise is derivable, appears to be quite nontrivial.
+We are able to prove this general form of invertibility only as a corollary of the CAN elimination theorem (Theorem~\ref{thm:can_elim} below) for \hmr.
+Note how this contrasts with the case of the other logical rules already present in the system $\hr$ ($ 0, +, \times, \sqcup, \sqcap\}$) whose general invertibility is straightforward to prove (see Lemma~\ref{lem:modal_free_can_full_invertibility} and~\ref{lem:can_full_invertibility} below) without invoking the CAN elimination theorem. \end{rem}

-Note, instead, that the rule for the constant ($1$) is not CAN--free invertible in \hmr{}.
+Note, instead, that the rule for the constant ($1$) is not CAN-free invertible in \hmr{}.
 For example, the conclusion of the following valid instance of the rule: is derivable but its premise (whose semantics is $\sem{ \vdash \frac{1}{3}. \covar{1}} = \frac{1}{3}(-1)$) is, by the Soundness theorem, not derivable.

-The importance of the invertibility theorem, in the context of the \hr\ system (and also similar systems which inspired our work, such as the system GA of \cite{MOGbook,MOG2005}), stems from the fact that it allows to reduce the logical complexity of formulas in a given hypersequent.
-This has allowed us to structure the proof of the CAN elimination theorem (see Section \ref{subsec:modal_free_can_elim}) as follows:
+The importance of the invertibility theorem, in the context of the \hr\ system (and also similar systems which inspired our work, such as the system GA of~\cite{MOGbook,MOG2005}), stems from the fact that it allows us to reduce the logical complexity of terms in a given hypersequent.
+This has allowed us to structure the proof of the CAN elimination theorem (see Section~\ref{subsec:modal_free_can_elim}) as follows: